 In most cases, when a dog acts out in dominance aggression, it usually is pointed towards the dog’s human family.
 This happens during innocent interactions such as trying to move the dog off of the bed while changing the sheets or stepping over a dog laying in the middle of a doorway.
 A vocal warning can precede the bite and is caused by the dog’s belief that he is in charge.
 This behavior is common in unneutered males and more confident breeds, such as Chow Chows and Rottweilers.

 Understanding the reasons behind a dog’s aggression is a great step to working with your dog on their responses.
-According to an Indianapolis personal injury lawyer who specializes in dog bites, a dog bite is not only emotionally traumatizing, but can also come along with many other obstacles, such as medical bills, plastic surgery, and other physical injuries.
+According to an Indianapolis personal injury lawyer at Fountain Law Firm, P.C. who specializes in dog bites, a dog bite is not only emotionally traumatizing, but can also come along with many other obstacles, such as medical bills, plastic surgery, and other physical injuries.
 Before you interact with a new dog, take time to learn about their behavior and customs for the best results.